warren-bank/fork-Xanado/README.md

 dictionaries, board layouts, tile sets, and rule combinations.
 And I wanted it to be completely free.

+Out of the box, this version lets you play games according to the rules of SCRABBLE®, Super SCRABBLE®, Words with Friends, and Lexulous, and has tile sets for English, French, German, Dutch, Estonian and Hungarian.
+It has dictionaries in British English and German, including an unofficial SOWPODS (tournament) english dictionary.

-A further application that has emerged is as an entertaining teaching aid for language learners.
+An interesting application that has emerged is as an entertaining teaching aid for language learners.
 Included is a dictionary based on the Oxford 5000 most important words to learn in English.
 By playing the game against the robot, learners are exposed to new words that they can then seek the definition of.